Dark-field microscopy: Advantages and disadvantages

 Dark-field microscopy is a very simple yet effective technique and well suited for uses involving live and unstained biological samples, such as a smear from a tissue culture or individual, water-borne, single-celled organisms.
 Considering the simplicity of the setup, the quality of images obtained from this technique is impressive.

 One limitation of dark-field microscopy is the low light levels seen in the final image.
 This means that the sample must be very strongly illuminated, which can cause damage to the sample.

-Dark-field microscopy techniques are almost entirely free of halo or relief-style artifacts typical of DIC and phase-contrast imaging.
+Dark-field microscopy techniques are almost entirely free of halo or relief-style artifacts typical of differential interference contrast microscopy.
 This comes at the expense of sensitivity to phase information.

 The interpretation of dark-field images must be done with great care, as common dark features of bright-field microscopy images may be invisible, and vice versa.
 In general the dark-field image lacks the low spatial frequencies associated with the bright-field image, making the image a high-passed version of the underlying structure.

 While the dark-field image may first appear to be a negative of the bright-field image, different effects are visible in each.
 In bright-field microscopy, features are visible where either a shadow is cast on the surface by the incident light or a part of the surface is less reflective, possibly by the presence of pits or scratches.
 Raised features that are too smooth to cast shadows will not appear in bright-field images, but the light that reflects off the sides of the feature will be visible in the dark-field images.

 Use in computing

-Dark-field microscopy has recently been applied in computer mouse pointing devices to allow the mouse to work on transparent glass by imaging microscopic flaws and dust on the glass's surface.
+Dark-field microscopy has been applied in computer mouse pointing devices to allow the mouse to work on transparent glass by imaging microscopic flaws and dust on the glass's surface.

-Dark-field microscopy combined with hyperspectral imaging

-When coupled to hyperspectral imaging, dark-field microscopy becomes a powerful tool for the characterization of nanomaterials embedded in cells.
-In a recent publication, Patskovsky et al. used this technique to study the attachment of gold nanoparticles (AuNPs) targeting CD44+ cancer cells.

 Transmission electron microscope applications

-Dark-field studies in transmission electron microscopy play a powerful role in the study of crystals and crystal defects, as well as in the imaging of individual atoms.
+Dark-field studies in transmission electron microscopy play a role in the study of crystals and crystal defects, as well as in the imaging of individual atoms.